Get the Skills to Become a Dental Assistant

 This fun, online quiz takes 3-minutes to complete and you’ll get a personalized report.
 Identify your strengths and social style plus the training and positions you’re best suited for.
 Get your Dental Professional career training readiness score now >>

 Get Real-World Experience

 You will receive supervised training, working with actual patients and learning firsthand from industry professionals.
-During externships, our students get important dental experience and create valuable connections – some students are even considered for employment during their externship placement.
+During externships, our students get important dental experience and create valuable connections – some students are even considered for employment during their externship training.